electrode-io/electrode-native/docs/getting-started/getting-started.md

 ## Adding the Navigation API

-We created this API for you for this tutorial--you can view it in the GitHub repository located here: [this GitHub repository](https://github.com/electrode-io/react-native-ernnavigation-api).
+We created this API for you for this tutorial--you can view it in the [NavigationApi repository](https://github.com/electrode-io/react-native-ernnavigation-api).
 This very simple API will be used for navigating from the `MovieListMiniApp` to the `MovieDetailsMiniApp`.

 {% sample lang="android" %}
 1) Mofify the `index.android.js` file as follows so that when selecting a movie in the list, the `MovieListMiniApp` will call the navigation API to navigate to the `MovieDetailsMiniApp` for this movie.

 {% sample lang="ios" %}
-1) Modify the `index.ios.js` file as follows so that when selecting a movie in the list, the `MovieListMiniApp` will call the navigation API to navigate to the `MovieDetailsMiniApp` for this movie.
+1) Mofify the `index.ios.js` file as follows so that when selecting a movie in the list, the `MovieListMiniApp` will call the navigation API to navigate to the `MovieDetailsMiniApp` for this movie.

 {% common %}
 2) Add the following import statement:

 ```javascript